Usher Wedding Songs: 6 Love Songs to Play & 3 Breakup Hits to Skip

 Usher’s first big hit, yes, but with lyrics like: “You make me wanna leave the one I’m with / Start a new relationship with you / This is what you do”, it is not hard to see why this would be a bad choice.

 Wedding music should be many things.
-It should be fun, exciting and also should allow the happy couple to share their love with all of their friends and family.
+It should be fun, and exciting and also should allow the happy couple to share their love with all of their friends and family.
 When choosing music artists and specific songs, it is important to have a great mix of those elements.

 There are so many classic songs out there with new favorites by endless artists.
 Some, with lengthy careers, like Usher, have so much to choose from.
 So, the best course of action is to look at the classic songs and find which ones make sense in a wedding reception.